If you've blocked our ad, please consider unblocking it.

 |Mario is Missing!|

-Mario is Missing! for DOS is one of the few Mario games that ended up on the PC, featuring, most notably, Weegee.
+Mario is Missing! for DOS is one of the few Mario games that ended up on the PC; while it's fallen into obscurity in the years following its release, it is notable for the fact that its bizarre character designs gave birth to Malleo and Weegee.

 Unused sounds have been discovered in the CD-ROM Deluxe edition of the game released the following year.
 They do not exist in the original floppy disk version, as the game did not originally have voice acting (provided by the people who worked on the game), and associated text and/or graphics have not been located if they exist.

 Seminars and lectures to rows of fools who couldn't begin to understand my systems.
 Colleagues.
 Colleagues laughing behind my back at the boy wonder and becoming famous building on my work.
 Building on my work.

 An audio excerpt from the Star Trek: The Original Series episode "The Ultimate Computer" appears in PAT.WAV, which is located in the VOICE folder.
 The file is interesting, as every other file is both located in sub-directories and is PCM encoded.
 The filename may possibly refer to Pat McCarthy, one of the programmers.

 Mario has two distinct voices in this game: an Italian one heard in the intro, and a New York rendition heard during in-game phone calls.
 There is an alternate take of most of his lines with each accent, so the programmers likely designated the wrong pair of files.

 This game normally features five Koopalings.
 The missing two bosses, Morton and Lemmy, also have voices, but never actually appear in the game.
 It is currently unknown if they were intended to appear in the game originally, or if the CD-ROM version was to add significant additional content.

 You know, Luigi, a smart guy like you ought to join up with the winners.
 Here's a nice turtle shell you can wear.
 If you can't defeat us, you might as well join us.